zagorec92/FileSystemAPI/README.md

 * **Modified** UNIX timestamp pat which the content was last modified
 * **[RowVersion](https://learn.microsoft.com/en-us/sql/t-sql/data-types/rowversion-transact-sql?view=sql-server-ver16)** unique binary value used in concurrency handling

-File content will not be stored in a database because this is not a viable solution for large scale file system services (depending on the database, for example, SQL server [stores the data on a separate disk location](https://learn.microsoft.com/en-us/sql/relational-databases/blob/filestream-sql-server?view=sql-server-ver16), not in the database file).
-So, a file content should be physically stored in an actual file system location, preferably not on the same location where the database is found.
-To enable this, an actual file system interaction needs to be added.
+Idea is to not store file content in the database (database file) because that doesn't seem as a viable solution for large scale file system services (tbh, it depends on the database - for example, SQL server [stores the data in a separate disk location](https://learn.microsoft.com/en-us/sql/relational-databases/blob/filestream-sql-server?view=sql-server-ver16)).
+Anyway, file content should be physically stored somewhere else, preferably not in the same location where the database is found.
+To enable this, a file system interaction needs to be added.
-Directory structure is what you would expect, classic top-down hierarchy with a root directory:
+Directory structure is exactly what you would expect, classic top-down hierarchy with a root directory:
 ```
 └── c145b03e-2597-4ad6-8a2f-d331905658ef
     └── Directory_1